-- · Is the fault related to an internal data path or an external data path? - · Is the fault related to a hardware component such as a disk drive module, controller module, or power supply unit?
+- Is the fault related to an internal data path or an external data path? - Is the fault related to a hardware component such as a disk drive module, controller module, or power supply unit?

-By isolating the fault to one of the components within the storage system, you will be able to determine the necessary corrective action more quickly.
+By isolating the fault to one of the components within the storage system, you are able determine the necessary corrective action more quickly.